mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **DEEP PENETRATION SCANNERS**
-Using neural activity sensors (NAS) and densitometers configured to check every centimetre of a ship’s internal and external hull, deep penetration scanners require a target to be within Adjacent range.
+Using neural activity sensors (NAS) and densitometers configured to check every centimetre of a ship's internal and external hull, deep penetration scanners require a target to be within Adjacent range.
 They allow the operator to see everything within a ship that can